mindkin/hourfleet/docs/zapier.md

 The first thing you need to do is create an account at [zapier.com](www.zapier.com), if you already have one, then just login.

 Now, we are going to create a new Zap that connects Hourfleet to send user's notifications to your favorite messaging app.

 In this case we are going to show you connecting Hourfleet to Slack, and send all user's notifications to a specific Slack channel.

 ![Create a New Zap](images/Zapier_1.PNG)

 ## Step 2: Select the Hourfleet App

+Before you can select the Hourfleet app, you will need to click on this link, and complete the invitation: [Inviation to Hourfleet](https://zapier.com/developer/invite/51326/fccef634d394c7efcb8248feb6ddb64c/)

+You need to complete the invitation, because the Hourfleet app is not publically available to anyone.

-** NOTE: You will need to search for the "hourfleet" app to find it.**
+** NOTE: Once you have been invited, you will need to search for the "hourfleet" app to find it.**
-(Hourfleet is a private and privileged application and you will not find it listed in the Zapier directory without a search for it, and not without getting permission to use it.)
+(Hourfleet is a private and privileged application and you will not find it listed in the Zapier directory without a search for it, and not without completing the invitation to use it.)

 ![Select the Hourfleet App](images/Zapier_2.PNG)